A fully passive transmitter for decoy-state quantum key distribution: Introduction

 On the contrary, an alternative solution that might rule out THAs once and for all is to consider a fully passive (rather than active) QKD transmitter, as illustrated in Fig.~\ref{active_vs_passive}.

 In a passive transmitter (PT), the protocol states are generated at random using inherent quantum randomness of the device, in so avoiding the use of quantum random number generators (QRNGs) to actively modulate the protocol settings (\textit{e.g.} intensity, phase or polarization), or the use of auxiliary optical modulators of any kind.
 Indeed, the advantages of passive encoding go beyond the obvious security upgrade.
 To be precise, the fact that a PT avoids using externally driven elements makes it very desirable to operate QKD systems at high transmission rates, and to reduce the complexity (and thus the cost) of practical QKD implementations~\cite{Liu}.
+Indeed, the possibility to reach an enhanced bandwidth by suppressing active modulation has already been realized in~\cite{Paraiso}, where the construction a modulator-free (although active) QKD transmission chip is reported.

 However, these advantages come at the price of decreasing the key generation rate for two main reasons.
 On the one hand, in a PT, additional sifting is required to discard those rounds where the randomly generated settings do not lie in certain acceptance regions.
 On the other hand, the finite size of these acceptance regions is an inherent source of noise not present in the active case.

 Various proposals exist for passive decoy-state generation with parametric down-conversion sources~\cite{PDC_1,PDC_2,PDC_3,PDC_4,PDC_5,PDC_6}, or using coherent light~\cite{WCP_1,WCP_2,WCP_3,WCP_4}.
 Notably, both alternatives have been demonstrated experimentally~\cite{experiment_1,experiment_2,experiment_3,experiment_4,experiment_5,experiment_6}.
 In parallel, a simple alternative to passively generate random photon polarizations in a plane was reported in~\cite{passive_BB84}, suitable for a passive implementation of the BB84 protocol~\cite{BB84}.
 What is more, a PT preparing decoy-state BB84 signals with coherent pulses was introduced in~\cite{nonlinear}.
 Nevertheless, this latter proposal relies on a non-linear optical effect called sum-frequency generation~\cite{nonlinear_2}, which reduces its practicality.